 - Rice used here can be of any type as per your preference.
 Some people like to use broken rice or pulse the rice before cooking in milk.
 I do not do that and use regular rice to cook kheer.

-- Cooking in the rice with milk on slow flame is the true reason for the thick consistency and delectable rich flavour of the kheer.
-If you try to hasten the process by cooking on full flame, it will be compromise on flavour.
+- Cooking in the rice with milk on slow flame is the true reason for the thick consistency and delectable rich flavor of the kheer.
+If you try to hasten the process by cooking on full flame, it will compromise on flavor.

 yummy